AS-Devs/json2scss-map/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.npmjs.com/package/json2scss-map)

-There are many lots of Json-sass package available on npm; however, I didn't find one that really suited my needs.
+There are lots of Json-sass package available on npm; however, I didn't find one that really suited my needs.
 So, I thought of creating one.
 Altough, i find one that's good enough & made by [Andrew Clark](https://github.com/acdlite).
 But that wasn't maintained from last 6+ years.

 This is an Utility module that converts a JSON stream into sass maps.
 It can be used as whitelabeling themes, fonts etc.